 Activities : Birding, Child-Friendly, Dedicated Solo Cabins, Triple/Quad Cabins, Antarctica Air-Cruise

-Your journey begins in Ushuaia, Argentina.
+Your journey begins at the pier in Ushuaia, Argentina.
 Embark your ship in the afternoon and sail along the Beagle Channel towards Puerto Williams, Chile, the southernmost town in the world.
 Explore the surroundings before setting sail to Cape Horn.

 After an overnight crossing of Nassau Bay, you awake in full view of legendary Cape Horn!
 Weather permitting, board a Zodiac and be one of the few privileged adventurers to step foot on this famous and rarely visited island.
 Back on board, set sail towards Antarctica and cross the famous passage named in honor of Sir Francis Drake, the great 16th-century British explorer.